BrendanO123/csc208/ch0_preliminaries/Notes/ch0_notes.md

 Discrete math is a mathematical field that deals exclusively with non-continuous sets of possible input or outputs values.
 They involve logic or math problems where any given parameter to the problem has a countable number of possible states, such as ($true$ or $false$), or ($1$, $2$, $3$, or $4$) (even if the number of states is infinite, if it is discrete there is a system that if run infinitely long will eventually cover every number).
 For example, there is not a program that could count every number between $0$ and $1$ in order as there will always be ones skipped over; however, a program could easily count all of the natural numbers if run forever.

+### What are the Main Subcategories of Discrete Math?

+The four main subcategories that we will focus on in this class are combinatorics (the study of the number of different pairs, orderings, subsets, or combinations of a set of things), sequences (ordered lists of numbers that can be expressed by a common rule), symbolic logic (combinations of logical statements and rules which can be used to solve complex problems), and graph theory (black magic from the before ages that expresses problems as sets of nodes and lines on a graph).

 ### Questions

 I would like to know if there is a solution to example three that does not use any other information, such as assuming at least one is truthful, as that is the only problem I could not solve.